BenceVSanofi/snowflake-snowpro/README.md

 **Pre-signed URL**
 Simple HTTPS URL used to access a file via a web browser.
 A file is temporarily accessible to users via this URL using a pre-signed access token.
 The expiration time for the access token is configurable.

+### 18.6 Sharing costs
+Since the provider account stores and pays for the data storage, the data consumer doesn't have to pay anything extra for storage.
+However, the data consumer pays for the compute used to run queries on shared data.
+When queries are run on shared data, the compute of the data consumer is used